CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/cards.md

 Apply the `card` class to an `<a>` tag to use this card style.
 An image is required.

 ### Call to action cards
 A call to action card must contain an icon relating to the topic of the card, a title, and a short description.
-This is the only card type that can link to off-site content.
+This is the only card type that should link to off-site content.

 Apply the `card--action` class and the base `card` class to an `<a>` tag.